DiscoverPaul Green's MSP Marketing PodcastSPECIAL: Transform from MSP owner to entrepreneur

 Yeah, he’s still running his mastermind thing and they’ve got an I love marketing podcast.
 They’ve got some other podcast stuff.
 If you go search for him, you’ll find him.
 He’s got good stuff.
 And that was just one of those, everybody has those things that people say that for whatever reason, they come at the right time and they do a whole lens perspective shift, and then they shift the future.
 And that one for me was important to recognise that there didn’t have to be some more big life like eternal purpose to what I was doing.
 It’s like, look, are you good at it?
 Can you make money?
 And do you have fun?
 And I was like, yes, yes, and yes.
 And then it just unlocked a whole bunch of opportunities moving forward and a whole bunch of what I could see because I stopped being afraid of it.

 Yeah, no, I understand that.
 And I do love that ELF.
 I won’t steal it because obviously it belongs to someone else, but I’m going to work that into my pattern in some way.
 Let’s just go back and look at Infusionsoft, and that was where I first came across you.
-So I’ve been watch
+So I’ve b

 Comments